ruby/www.ruby-lang.org/en/documentation/installation/index.md

 This page describes how to use major package management systems and third-party tools for managing and installing Ruby and how to build Ruby from source.

+If you would like to use Ruby on browser, you can get informations in [Developing on browser](/en/documentation/developing-on-browser) page.

 {: .summary}